stefanvstein/stonehorse.candy/README.md

 #### ifelse

 The most basic one is ifelse.
-A if else statement like:
+An if else statement like:

 ```java
 int question =3;